FirestormViewer/phoenix-firestorm/doc/building_windows.md

 ### Building from the Windows command line

-Make sure that you are using the Windows Command Prompt (cmd.exe) and not Powershell.
+Make sure that you are using the Windows Command Prompt / Terminal (cmd.exe) and not Powershell.

 If you are building with FMOD Studio and have followed the previous FMOD Studio setup instructions AND you are now using a new terminal you will need to reset the environment variable with